| Barry MacDonnell's

 its current location.
 Locking prevents accidentally dragging the bar

 away from its preferred location.
-(They can always be dragged back into
+(Tip: They can always be dragged back into

-appearance and function to a toolbar (in fact, it's a special
+appearance and function to a toolbar — in fact, it's just a special

-type of toolbar), but it is located under the main toolbar area, just above the
+type of toolbar located below the main toolbar area, just above the

 ruler (if the ruler is displayed) and the main